 Building a network of volunteers to help disabled people use computers in their home Alison Crerar was as an academic in Computing.
 Her research and teaching focused on human-computer interaction, … Read more

-Winners of the Fundraising Award, Child’s i Foundation finds imaginative solutions to the problem of child abandonment in Uganda and has successfully developed a blend of online and offline fundraising. … Read more
+Child’s i Foundation finds imaginative solutions to the problem of child abandonment in Uganda and has successfully developed a blend of online and offline fundraising.
+At its heart, the work … Read more

 Global AutoCorrect is the brainchild of Neil Cottrell, a 26-year-old graduate, who is severely dyslexic.
 He initially developed the software as a solution to overcome his own difficulties.
 After graduating … Read more